-Important Information for Military Students
+Important Information for Veteran Students

 While accepted to Midland College, to take advantage of any military benefits, a few additional requirements must be completed.